Molecular Biology Program Guidelines & Policies

 Additional policies specific to the Molecular Biology Program are:

-- It is generally expected that all tenure-track faculty members from the six participating departments will be accepted into the Program (Biochemistry, Biology, Human Genetics, Neurobiology and Anatomy, Oncological Sciences, and Pathology).
+- It is generally expected that all tenure-track faculty members from the seven participating departments will be accepted into the Program (Biochemistry, Biological Sciences, Human Genetics, Microbiology and Immunology Division, Neurobiology and Anatomy, Nutrition and Integrative Physiology, and Oncological Sciences)

 - All faculty members of the Molecular Biology Program belong to one or more Interest Group(s).